 Signs and symptoms of an oxycodone overdose include bradycardia, hypotension, miosis, respiratory depression, somnolence, muscle flaccidity, cold and clammy skin, and death.
 The use is also linked with acute hepatic injury, especially in higher doses and in combination with high acetaminophen doses.

 When a person overdoses on oxycodone, an opioid antagonist such as naloxone should be administered.
 Clinicians should not give opioid antagonists such as naloxone in the absence of clinically significant respiratory or circulatory depression.
 Repeat dosing may be necessary as the duration of action of these drugs can vary from 30 to 120 minutes.
 The FDA has recently approved a 4 mg naloxone hydrochloride nasal spray for over-the-counter usage, the first naloxone product sanctioned for nonprescription use.

 Enhancing Healthcare Team Outcomes

-Nurses, pharmacists, and physicians should all educate patients about the dangers of opioids and their misuse.
-All members of the healthcare team should be very familiar and knowledgeable about the signs of opioid misuse and overdose and report any concerns to the prescribing clinician.
-Pharmacists can report "doctor shopping" when they see it.
-They can also recommend alternative agents for pain control, as many trials are underway to seek different means by which to control pain that has historically been treated with opioid drugs.
-Nursing will also be able to inform the prescriber of any concerns about the misuse and is a source of counsel for the patient, and is often the point of contact for the pharmacist.
-The entire interprofessional healthcare team needs to function collaboratively both to control the patient's pain, as well as prevent potential misuse and dependence of opioid medications like oxycodone.
-[Level V]
+Nurses, pharmacists, and physicians should educate patients about the dangers of opioids and their misuse.
+All interprofessional healthcare team members should be familiar with and knowledgeable about the signs of opioid misuse and overdose and report any concerns to the prescribing clinician.
+Pharmacists can report instances of "doctor shopping" when identified and can also suggest alternative pain management options.
+Given the ongoing trials exploring various methods for pain control traditionally treated with opioids, their input is invaluable.
+The entire interprofessional healthcare team must collaborate and work together cohesively in managing the patient's pain effectively while striving to prevent potential misuse and dependency on opioid medications such as oxycodone.